-You likely already know that electronic signatures are legally recognized as equivalent to their pen-and-paper predecessors.
+You likely already know that electronic signatures are legally recognized within contract management as equivalent to their pen-and-paper predecessors.
 Thanks to the UETA and ESIGN Act, contracts signed over a computer are binding.
 But “it’s legal” is admittedly a low bar to clear.
 Taking a broader look at how electronic signatures impact modern business relationships is a better indicator of the bright future of e-signatures, and where the “old-fashioned” route might still be best.

 Electronic Signatures Fit Modern Business Practices

 These days, it’s hard to imagine how businesses managed to get things done before the Internet.
 Many people not only use email and Internet research in their day-to-day business operations, but check in from a smartphone or other mobile device when they’re away from the office as well.
 The speed of communication and depth and breadth of information available via online sources is difficult to match elsewhere.

 Some estimates predict e-commerce sales for retail will double in the next few years, reaching $4 trillion in 2020.
 This growth isn’t restricted to retail sales.
 Organizations in virtually every industry can be found online.
 There’s every reason to expect that businesses will continue to seek more opportunities and negotiate relationships online.